Gleadless: Present day

 Today Gleadless is a suburban community with a population of over 4,000, it is an area of mostly white residents with only a small percentage of ethnic minorities (2.6%).
 It is an area of above average living standards and low unemployment according to NHS statistics.
-The suburb has excellent transport links being on the Sheffield Supertram blue and purple routes, there are three tram stops serving the Gleadless area, Hollinsend, Gleadless Townend and White Lane.
+The suburb has excellent transport links being on the South Yorkshire Supertram blue and purple routes, there are three tram stops serving the Gleadless area, Hollinsend, Gleadless Townend and White Lane.
 The tram tracks divide at the Gleadless Townend stop with the main blue route continuing to Halfway while a short spur of the purple route goes to the Herdings Park terminus.

 The suburb has four GP practices within half a mile of its centre, these being the White Lane Medical Centre, Stonecroft Medical Centre, Charnock Health Centre and the Jaunty Springs Health Centre.
 There are three primary schools in the immediate area, these are Gleadless Primary School, Charnock Hall Primary School and Valley Park Community School.
 Older children attend either Birley Community College or Sheffield Springs Academy.
 Recreation areas in the suburb include Hollinsend Park, which accommodates the Hollinsend Bowling Club (founded 1932) with two greens.
 The park was awarded £39,000 in 2012 for the conversion of two old tennis courts into a new multi sport games arena.
 Jaunty Park is a small recreation area while Gleadless Common has been enlarged in recent years when Myrtle Springs School was closed and some of its grounds were integrated into the common.
 Four pubs in the area are the Centre Spot on Jaunty Lane, the Hollin Bush and New Inn both on Hollinsend Road, and the Red Lion at Gleadless Townend, the Red Lion has the Shire Brook stream rising as a spring in its cellar.

 Significant buildings

 Commonside farmhouse is a grade two listed building situated just off Gleadless Common.
 The building dates from around 1800 and was originally a pair of cottages before being converted into a farmhouse.
 In recent years the building has undergone a complete renovation including new roof, windows and doors and has been integrated into a new small housing development known as Commonside Croft.
 Christ Church on Hollinsend Road is also grade II listed, it dates from 1839 and includes a three-stage tower, the interior features a chancel which is used as a meeting room.
-Christ Church has a daughter church in the area, St Peter’s on White Lane serves the Basegreen district of the suburb.
+Christ Church has a daughter church in the area, St Peter's on White Lane serves the Basegreen district of the suburb.
 Other places of worship in the area are the Gleadless Methodist Church and Gleadless United Reformed Church.
 The war memorial and its enclosing wall on Hollinsend Road is grade II listed it features a life size sandstone figure of a soldier with a rifle.